 Karl Barth largely wrote the Barman Declaration.
-The underpinning of Karl Barth’s whole theology was that the only possible manner in which man could know anything about what God has spoken of was to look to the Word of God alone.
+The underpinning of Karl Barth’s whole theology is that God has revealed himself to man only in Jesus Christ.
+The only possible manner in which man can know anything about what God has spoken of is to look to the scriptures, i.e. Word of God.

 The well meaning attempts to merge Christian